Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis framework

-The limited aperture of the LHCf calorimeters is accounted for using toy MC simulations.
-The procedure for performing toy MC simulations is found in Ref.~\cite{LHCfpppi0}.
-Figure~\ref{fig:acceptance} shows the acceptance efficiency as a function of the $\pizero$ $\pz$ and $\pt$, which is obtained as the ratio of the $\pz$--$\pt$ distribution of accepted $\pizero$s within the aperture of the LHCf calorimeters divided by the distribution of all $\pizero$s.
-The fiducial cuts and energy thresholds are taken into account.
+Thirdly, the limiting aperture of the LHCf calorimeters is estimated by using MC simulations.
+The procedure for performing MC simulations is given in Ref.~\cite{LHCfpppi0}.
+Figure~\ref{fig:acceptance} shows the acceptance efficiency as a function of the $\pizero$ $\pz$ and $\pt$.
+The acceptance efficiency has been obtained by taking the ratio of the $\pz$--$\pt$ distribution of $\pizero$s that are within the aperture of the LHCf calorimeters divided by the distribution of all simulated $\pizero$s.
+The fiducial cuts~\cite{LHCfpppi0} and reconstructed energy cut (both of the $\pizero$ decay photons must have $E>\gev{100}$) are also applied to the accepted $\pizero$ events.
 Dashed curves in Fig.~\ref{fig:acceptance} indicate lines of constant $\pizero$ rapidity.
-The acceptance efficiencies in Fig.~\ref{fig:acceptance} are calculated as purely kinematic and do not depend upon the particular hadronic interaction model that is introduced in Sec.~\ref{sec:mc_signal}.
-The correction is achieved by simply dividing, point by point, the spectra before the acceptance correction by the acceptance efficiency.
+The acceptance efficiencies in Fig.~\ref{fig:acceptance} are purely kinematic and do not depend upon a particular hadronic interaction model.
+The aperture correction is achieved by dividing, point by point, the distributions before the acceptance correction by the acceptance efficiency.
+The branching ratio inefficiency is due to $\pizero$ decay into channels other than two photons.
+The branching ratio for $\pizero$ decay into two photons is \SI{98.8}{\percent} and is taken into account by increasing the $\pizero$ acceptance efficiency by \SI{1.2}{\percent}.